toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Features-Guide.md

 1. Tap the three dots menu in the top-right corner
 2. Select "Sign Out"
 3. You'll be redirected to the sign-in screen

-## Interface Personalization

-### Dark Mode / Light Mode

-1. Tap the three dots menu in the top-right corner
-2. Select the dark/light mode toggle
-3. The interface will immediately update
-4. Your preference is remembered between sessions

-### Refresh and Sync

-- **Pull to Refresh**: Pull down on the email list to sync with the server
-- **Automatic Updates**: The app automatically refreshes when changing labels

-## Offline Access

-- **Cached Emails**: Previously loaded emails are available offline
-- **Offline Drafts**: Create and edit drafts without internet connection
-- **Sync on Reconnect**: Changes sync automatically when connection is restored